cameronepstein/cv/README.md

 * Technologies

+I've enjoyed learning new languages every few weeks.
+Despite the constant 'I know nothing' feeling ringing in my brain, I am now proficient in many technologies which I could not previously wrap my head around (Node, Rails and SQL).

+With this in mind I plan to continue learning as much as possible, furthering my academic and technical ability for years to come!

-Node, React, JS, HTML5, Ruby, Ruby on Rails, PSQL, SQLite, Rspec, Jasmine and more.
+Node, React, JS, HTML5, Ruby, Ruby on Rails, PSQL

 ## Projects